← All articles

 Start by listing every video in the series and grouping them by theme.
 Those themes become your modules.
 The individual videos become the core lessons inside each module.
 You will probably notice some gaps — transitions or explanations that a 60-second video skipped over because there was no time.
 Those gaps are where you add short bridge lessons that turn a content feed into a coherent learning path.

 The key difference between a free series and a paid course is depth and outcome.
 The series shows the path; the course walks the learner through it with context, exercises, and a clear endpoint.
-Add a welcome lesson that frames the full arc, a practical exercise or template inside each module, and a closing lesson that tells learners what to do with everything they just learned.

 Pricing a TikTok-to-course product works well when you think about the gap between free and paid.
 The free series is why someone is interested.
 The paid course is what they buy when they want to actually do the thing, not just watch someone do it.
-Price relative to the outcome value, not the hours of video.
-A focused two-hour course that gives someone a clear result is worth more than ten hours of loosely organized content.

 Tell your existing audience about the course directly and early.
 They already watched the series; they are the warmest possible buyers.
 Post one video that frames the course as the structured, paid version of everything you covered in the series, and include a direct link to the course page.
 The first sales almost always come from people who were already watching.